Skip to content

 Paddling Day Trips: South Saskatchewan River

 There are a number of good access points to the river and it depends on how long you want to paddle.
 Of course the river won't always look like the above picture.
-Wind can funnel down the river valley and a headwind can seriously slow you down.
-But you already know that.
+Wind can funnel down the river valley and a headwind can slow down your speed significantly.

 Here's the lowdown on some of our favourite paddling day trips on the South Sask.
 The access points are pretty easy to get to and you can take-out right in the city at a few different locations.
 All you need is to organize a shuttle and you're good to go.